Vetri Selvan

 Vetri Selvan is a 2014 Indian Tamil language drama thriller film written and directed by Rudhran.
 Produced on Srushti Cinemas banner and Silicon Studios, the film stars Ajmal Ameer and Radhika Apte, while singer Mano and Sheriff appear in pivotal roles.
 The original music and background score of the film were composed by Mani Sharma.
 Cinematography was handled by Ramesh Kumar, while editing was by Kishore Te.

 The film released on 19 June 2014.
 It has been screened in 125 theatres.

-This was the last film of child actress Taruni Sachdev.
+This was the last film of child actress Taruni Sachdev, who died in aeroplane crash two years before this film was released.

 Plot

-The film revolves around three youths: Vetri Selvan (Ajmal Ameer), Ananthakrishnan (Mano), and Ganesh (Sheriff).
+The film revolves around three youths: Vetri Selvan, Ananthakrishnan, and Ganesh.
 They have been rejected by society, and the film tells of how they try to reform it.